usnistgov/feasst/forcefield/README.rst

 [site index] [label_0] [value_0] ... [label_n] [value_n]

-Atoms
+Sites
 ======

-Charge is a site-type property, and thus is not included in the atoms properties.
+Charge is a site-type property, and thus is not included for each site.
 In addition, wrapping is also not included.

 The format for this section is as follows:

 [site index] [particle index] [site type] [x-position] [y-position] [z-position]

-Atom Labels
+Site Labels
 =============

-Atom labels are used to attach a name to the site type, often used for visualization programs, etc.
+Site labels are used to attach a name to the site type, often used for visualization programs, etc.